How to Provide Product Transparency in Consumer Packaging

 If visible food and packaging contents doesn’t work for your product or container, transparency can also be achieved with vibrant text, colors and graphics to convey valuable information to the consumer.

 For consumers concerned with product sourcing and who are looking for sustainable packaging solutions, there are many label options available.
-For example, we offer cut & stack and pressure sensitive labels with PCR (post consumer recycled) content and floatable film for shrink sleeves labels that meets APR protocols (Association of Plastics Recyclers).
+For example, we offer cut & stack labels and pressure sensitive labels with PCR (post-consumer recycled) content and floatable film for shrink sleeves labels that meet APR protocols (Association of Plastics Recyclers).
 For PET containers, we offer a pressure sensitive film and our roll-fed and stretch sleeve films easily separate in recycling systems.

 The key is to use the real estate that you have on your container to communicate with consumers and answer important questions and concerns.
 There are plenty of labeling options that allow you to provide transparency without sacrificing design.
 Packaging transparency offers your company the opportunity to become a trusted resource for your consumers and in return create loyal customers.